 The beginning two paragraphs are like the opening of a stage or the first panoramic view of a film.
 Somebody, we still do not know who, is talking and depicting the scene he or she has in front and we are dragged into it through these eyes.
 The general tone is detached, as if removed, somewhat ironic.
 This somebody is a witness who does not seem involved in what is happening, is an observer who does not belong to the group on which he casts a sort of entomological look.
 He has the same distant look on things in the first paragraph as he has on people in the second paragraph, as if they too were objects to be examined, dissected and judged, not as individuals but as an anthropological phenomenon.
 The voice is dry, evaluating, even sarcastic.

-The effect on the reader of these fragmented sentences, short and long, made up of rhythmic lists of objects – stuff, a lot of stuff – and of precise and razor-cuts collective descriptions, is wonderfully visual, like well applied strokes of a paintbrush.
+The effect on the reader of these cadenced, fragmented sentences, short and long, made up of rhythmic lists of objects – stuff, a lot of stuff – and of precise and razor-cut collective descriptions, is wonderfully visual, like well applied strokes of a paintbrush.
 As we read, our eyes see all these things individually come to life, one after the other, we see these students, their mothers and their fathers, their attitudes, their faces, their movements.
-Sentences that are true speech acts, words that make a world in a performative sense (Loxley, 2006), generate images and situations.
+These are sentences that are true speech acts, constructed by carefully chosen words that make a world in a performative sense (Loxley, 2006) and generate powerful and very physical images.

 An enormous mass of things are removed by the students returning to college from the fully loaded station wagons, and the narrator seems to delight in enumerating them to the fullest, to not forget anything.
 These objects are there to cover every possible circumstance or need of life, as if to take everything into account, to have all under control.
 This necessity to control, to prevent every possible occurrence is expressed in many ways, insisted upon, reiterated: the suitcases are ‘carefully secured’, the students bring along both ‘light and heavy clothing, ‘the controlled substances, the birth control pills’.
 The mothers have ‘conscientious suntans’, ‘well-made faces’, the men have a ‘massive insurance coverage’.
 In the compulsive need of control, of tidiness, of coverage there is I think a first hint of what shall be the fundamental theme of the novel: the fear of death.